paylike/plugin-woocommerce/woocommerce-gateway-paylike/readme.txt

 = Does the plugin support subscriptions? =

 Yes, the plugin supports the subscriptions plugin.

+= Can the plugin be used in a multisite environment? =

+Yes, the plugin works normally under multisite, the automated tests we run get ran on standard installations as well as on testing multisite installs.

 = How do i capture a payment if i have set the option to not capture the money on checkout? =

 In order to capture a payment you can do so by moving the order into the on hold status, and after that move to either processing or complete.
 This will automatically trigger the capturing process.

+= Where can I find more info? =

+You can find more information on the [Paylike website](https://paylike.io/plugins/woocommerce) and on [GitHub](https://github.com/paylike/plugin-woocommerce)

 == Screenshots ==